-US STOCKS-Wall St set to surge as blue wave risks fade
+US STOCKS-Wall St set to surge as Blue Wave risks fade

 Attention later in the day will be on the Federal Reserve’s latest policy statement after a two-day meeting, but with the final result of the election still uncertain, the central bank is expected to repeat its pledge to do whatever it can to help the economy.

-Qualcomm Inc surged 15.7% after the chipmaker forecast fiscal first-quarter revenue above Wall Street estimates as it predicted sales of 5G smart phones would balloon to more than half a billion units next year, powered in part by new Apple Inc iPhone 12 models.
+Qualcomm Inc surged 14.3% after the chipmaker forecast fiscal first-quarter revenue above Wall Street estimates as it predicted sales of 5G smart phones would balloon to more than half a billion units next year.

+General Motors Co gained 5.6% after posting a stronger-than-expected profit, driven by renewed demand for trucks and SUVs in the United States.

-Reporting by Sagarika Jaisinghani and Medha Singh in Bengaluru; Additional reporting by Susan Mathew; Editing by Bernard Orr and Anil D’Silva
+Reporting by Medha Singh and Shivani Kumaresan in Bengaluru; Additional reporting by Sagarika Jaisinghani and Susan Mathew; Editing by Patrick Graham, Bernard Orr and Anil D’Silva

 Nuestros Estándares: Los principios Thomson Reuters.